-To explore more of Minneapolis’s natural beauty head to Prospect Park which is also home to the Witches Hat Tower.
-The tower earned its name because the top of the tower actually looks like a witches’ hat.
+To explore more of Minneapolis’s natural beauty, head to Prospect Park, also home to the Witches Hat Tower.
+The tower earned its name because the top of the tower actually looks like a witch’s hat.

 10. Chain of Lakes

-The Chain of Lakes is one part of a much bigger park and is a great place to get a work out in.
+The Chain of Lakes is one part of a much bigger park system and is a great place to get a workout in along the many nature trails.
 You can jog around the park or explore one of its many scenic hiking trails.
-For even better views, rent out a paddleboard and explore the bridges and lush greenery of the park from the water.
+For even better views, rent out a paddleboard and explore the bridges and lush greenery of Lake of the Isles Park from the water.

-If paddleboarding isn’t your thing, you can even rent out a canoe or a kayak.
-The picturesque park is worth a visit during the spring or summer seasons.
+If paddleboarding isn’t your thing, you can rent a canoe or a kayak.
+If you’re looking for a true northern Insta-worthy spot, what better than one cruising the forestry on a canoe or paddleboard in the middle of a sprawling city?
+This area is well worth a visit during the spring or summer seasons.

 11. First Avenue

 Address: 701 N 1st Ave, Minneapolis, MN 55403, United States